Douglas Park

 Douglas Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Douglas Park's estimated population is around 1,700.
-This reflects an increase since the 2021 Census which reported a population of 1,386 people.
-The change was inferred from AreaSearch's estimation of the resident population at 1,556 following examination of the latest ERP data release by the ABS in June 2024, along with validation of an additional 12 new addresses since the Census date.
-This level of population equates to a density ratio of 63 persons per square kilometer.
-Douglas Park's growth rate of 22.7% since the 2021 census exceeded both the state (7.6%) and metropolitan area, marking it as a growth leader in the region.
-Interstate migration contributed approximately 61.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+As of Feb 2026, the population of Douglas Park is estimated at around 1,700.
+This reflects an increase of 314 people from the 2021 Census figure of 1,386.
+The change is inferred from AreaSearch's resident population estimate of 1,556 in Jun 2024 and 12 validated new addresses since the Census date.
+This results in a density ratio of 63 persons per square kilometer.
+Douglas Park's growth of 22.7% since the 2021 Census exceeded both state (7.8%) and Greater Sydney averages, making it a growth leader in the region.
+Interstate migration contributed approximately 61.0% to overall population gains during recent periods.

 Frequently Asked Questions - Population